bwsw/cloudstack-ui/docs/source/CSUI-Accounts.rst

 - Enable account - Allows activating a disabled account.
 Click "Enable account" and confirm your action in the dialogue window.
 The account will be activated.

-- Delete account - Allows deleting an account from the system.
+- Delete account - Allows an Administrator to delete an account from the system.
 Confirm your action in the dialogue window, and the account will be deleted.

 .. - Lock account - Allows locking an account from its users.
 By locking the account all users for this account will no longer be able to manage their cloud resources.
 Existing resources can still be accessed.
 Click "Lock account" and confirm your action in the dialogue window.
 The account will be locked.